Background pattern

 Pregnancy and breastfeeding

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before taking any medicine.

-If you are pregnant or breastfeeding, think you may be pregnant or intend to become pregnant, consult your doctor before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; it is essentially “sodium-free”.
+This medicine contains less than 23 mg of sodium (1mmol) per tablet; it is essentially "sodium-free".

-3. How to Take Relert
+3. How to take Relert

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine given by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 Adults

-Use in childrenand adolescents under 18 years
+Use in children and adolescents under 18 years

 Relert tablets are not recommended for use in children and adolescents under 18 years.

-Over 65 years
+Elderly over 65 years

 Relert tablets are not recommended for use in patients over 65 years.

-Renal insufficiency
+Renal impairment

 If you take more Relert than you should

-It is recommended to bring the packaging and the medication leaflet to the healthcare professional.
+It is recommended to take the medicine package and leaflet to the healthcare professional.

-If you forgot to take Relert
+If you forget to take Relert

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Inform your doctor immediatelyif you experience any of the following symptoms after taking the medicine.
+Tell your doctor immediatelyif you experience any of the following symptoms after taking the medicine.

 Other side effects that may occur are:

-Frequent side effects:
+Common side effects:

 (may affect up to 1 in 10 people)